TMC leader accuses Bengal govt of depriving Asansol of central funds | Politics

 TMC leader accuses Bengal govt of depriving Asansol of central funds

-Asansol civic body chief Jitendra Tiwari, a Trinamool Congress leader, has written to the West Bengal government, accusing it of depriving the industrial town of central funds.
-Tiwari, also a TMC MLA, wrote to Municipal Affairs Minister Firhad Hakim, stating that the Asansol Municipal Corporation has been deprived of Rs 2,000 crore central funds as the state government created hurdles in the selection of the town in the Smart City project.
+Asansol civic body chief Jitendra Tiwari, a Trinamool Congress leader, has written to the West Bengal government accusing it of depriving the industrial town of central funds.
+Tiwari, also a TMC MLA, wrote to Municipal Affairs Minister Firhad Hakim stating that the Asansol Municipal Corporation has been deprived of Rs 2,000 crore central funds as the state government had created hurdles in the selection of the town in the smart city project.

 ''Whatever Jitendra Tiwari has said is right.
 The TMC government has deprived the people of the state for its vested political interest,'' he said.
 The development comes amid rising dissent within the Trinamool Congress as West Bengal goes to poll early next year.